By Dana Baker-Willams

 Originally published at yourteenmag.com

-The teenage years are an exciting time with new independence, later curfews and a physical independence in the form of a car—whether it’s as a new driver or as a passenger in a friend’s car.
+The teenage years are an exciting time with new independence, later curfews and physical independence in the form of a car—whether it’s as a new driver or as a passenger in a friend’s car.
 It’s a time that can be both liberating and frightening for parents.

 Those tendencies to second-guess and worry are not wrong: Sixteen-year-olds have the highest crash rate of any age, and the worry isn’t just about drinking and driving.
 It’s also about the invasion of the digital world into every facet of our lives—including a moving automobile.